sbip-sg/tsll/README.md

 - https://github.com/emlai/ts-llvm

 ## Disclaimer
-By using this project, you agree that we as developers of typescriptllvm have no legal obligations in any form to your usage.
+By using this project, you agree that we as SBIP developers of tsll have no legal obligations in any form to your usage.